binary-manu/arch-ansible/README.md

 have been replaced with the concept of a _partitioning flow_.
 A partitioning flow is a collection of roles, each one taking care of a specific step of partitiong, which are called by the `bootstrap` phase at appropriate times.
-These role a bundled together into a _base folder_, and that folder is placed somewhere where Ansible can find roles.
+These roles are bundled together into a _base folder_, and that folder is placed somewhere where Ansible can find roles.
 At that point, a variable is used to specify the base folder name, and the roles beneath it will be used at install time.

-This way, each partitioning flow can be seen as a plugin, providing pre-canned partitioning scheme for different scenarios (i.e. RAID, LVM, GPT, MBR, different filesystems for root, multipartition layouts and so on).
+This way, each partitioning flow can be seen as a plugin, providing a pre-canned partitioning scheme for different scenarios (i.e. RAID, LVM, GPT, MBR, different filesystems for root, multipartition layouts and so on).

 Writing a new partitioning flow requires wrinting some Ansible roles.
 For repetitive tasks this can be a good idea.
-For one-shot setups, one may be found [manual partitioning](#Manual-partitioning) a faster approach.
+For one-shot setups, one may find [manual partitioning](#Manual-partitioning) a faster approach.

+Ansible also supports _collections_ as a distribution format to publish groups of roles.
+The playbook can work with them.
+This way, each partitioning flow can be conveniently shared with others as a collection and downloaded with `ansible-galaxy`.

 ### Built-in flows

-Currently, this playbook come with a bunch of ready-made flows that cover some basic scanrios and are mostly useful for VM provisioning:
+Currently, this playbook come with a bunch of ready-made flows that cover some basic scenarios and are mostly useful for VM provisioning:

 * `partitioning/mbr_singlepart`: a single disk is formatted with a single, large root partition using a MBR partition table.
 The